kuldeepaher01/AutoPass-extension/README.md

 ## Installation

-You can install Autopass from the [Chrome Web Store](https://chrome.google.com/webstore/detail/autopass/gnlbghgnncejhnpcjhfdodhenjpmbenb).
-Alternatively, you can install it manually by following these steps I suggest installing manually as you'll have more control on extension in case of errors:
+You can install Autopass by following these steps I suggest installing manually as you'll have more control on extension in case of errors:
+I have also published it on chrome store but there seems to be some issues with the way i am handling users input it works with edge and brave but if you use Chrome then it causes some issues.
+[Chrome Web Store](https://chrome.google.com/webstore/detail/autopass/gnlbghgnncejhnpcjhfdodhenjpmbenb)

 1. Download the code from the [GitHub repository](https://github.com/your-username/autopass).
 2. Unzip the downloaded file to a convenient location.